avarassanchez/tTEscanR/tTEscanR_functions_description.md

 **Function:** `ObtainCodonComposition()`.

-Based on a Ensembl dataset name retrieves the reference genome of the organism and computes the codon frequency per gene matrix.
-This function can also be used in a targeted mode by using the "transcripts" parameter to give a vector of gene ids to retrieve.
+Based on an Ensembl reference genome or a user-provided gene sequence file, this function computes a codon frequency per gene matrix.
+Additionally, it supports  a targeted mode via the transcripts parameter, allowing users to specify a vector of gene IDs for retrieval.

 **Parameters:**
 - `dataset_name`: Ensembl species' dataset name.